Bake up a one pan cheesy Mexican inspired casserole with veggies in under 30 minutes

 - 10 ounces white cheddar cheese shredded

-- While quinoa is cooking, heat extra-virgin olive oil in a 12 inch cast iron skillet on medium-high heat.
+- While quinoa is cooking, heat extra-virgin olive oil in a 12 inch cast iron skillet over medium-high heat.
 Add bell peppers and onions to the skillet and cook stirring occasionally until the onions become translucent, about 7 minutes.
 Reduce heat to low and add in garlic, black beans, and tomatoes with chilies.
 Cook for an additional two minutes, then remove from heat.